 Spring Semester 2

-Additional 12 hours of electives.
-Electives can be selected from collaborating OHIO graduate degree programs including African Studies, Communication and Development Studies, International Development Studies, Latin American Studies, Linquistics, Modern Languages, Nursing, Political Science, Public Health and Public Administration.
+Electives can be selected from IHS Global Health Courses or from collaborating OHIO graduate degree programs including African Studies, Communication and Development Studies, International Development Studies, Latin American Studies, Linguistics, Modern Languages, Nursing, Political Science, Public Health and Public Administration.

 For additional information, contact: